 What is the purpose of your application?
-Designing an application means providing an ergonomic solution to a specific problem such as putting a person looking for an apartment rental in a geographical area in touch with the rentals offered in that area, if we think of rental search applications.
-There are many examples.
-It can also mean improving an existing solution, to facilitate or democratize its use.
-Once the general category of the application has been identified, it is important to list all the ideas related to it and to study them, in order to find the idea best suited to your context, your target, the features or services required, the state of the competition, your budget, etc. This step may take some time and require several brainstorming sessions between the project initiators.
+Designing an application means providing an ergonomic solution to a specific problem, such as putting a person looking for an apartment rental in a geographical area in touch with the rentals offered in that area.
+If we think of rental search applications, there are many examples.
+It can also mean improving an existing solution to facilitate or democratize its use.
+Once the general category of the application has been identified, it is important to list all the ideas related to it and study them to find the idea best suited to your context, your target, the features or services required, the state of the competition, your budget, etc. This step may take some time and require several brainstorming sessions between the project initiators.
 Nevertheless, it is important to invest the necessary time and effort.

 2- Definition of functionalities

 The second and equally important step is to define the functionalities of your application.
-Here, you start from the initial objective, or idea at the base of your project, in order to find the different possible variations.
-You will define the functionalities to be implemented, in order to meet the expectations of the various users.
-For a better categorization of the functionalities, it is advisable to start from the most important ones for a first version of the application.
+Here, you start from the initial objective or idea at the base of your project to find the different possible variations.
+You will define the functionalities to be implemented to meet the expectations of the various users.
+For a better categorization of the functionalities, it is advisable to start with the most important ones for the first version of your application.

-In addition, we recommend using an agile approach, avoiding cumbersome documents that will be difficult to consult and follow; you can use the right combination of User Stories and user interface description tools (such as Balsamiq or Wireframe.cc).
+In addition, we recommend using an agile approach, avoiding cumbersome documents that are difficult to consult and follow; you can use the right combination of user stories and user interface description tools (such as Balsamiq or Wireframe.cc).

 3- Application design

-This is a capital step since it allows you to make the fundamental technical choices for the development of the application: the type of application, the technologies to use and the development environment, the technical architecture, etc.
+This is a capital step since it allows you to make the fundamental technical choices for the development of the application, such as the type of application, the technologies to use, the development environment, and the technical architecture.

 For each of these choices, there are different options to consider.
-Therefore, it is necessary to be advised, to take a step back, to take the time to analyze the advantages and disadvantages of each option, in relation to various criteria such as the implementation time, the skills required today. but also later (for future maintenance) as well as the allocated budget.
+It is advisable to take a step back and take time to analyse the advantages and disadvantages of each option concerning various criteria such as the implementation time and skills required today and later (for future maintenance) as well as the allocated budget.

 If you use technologies such as WordPress or Django (two examples corresponding to our web projects at Content Gardening Studio), you will have the advantage of relying on existing documentation, as well as contributions and feedback provided by members of the developer community.